Creative Commons License

 How's that for a dictionary definition of an aristocracy?
 Wealth is inherited, the income from wealth is not taxed, and all taxes are placed on those who actually work for a living.

 It’s time we got back to the kind of democratic capitalism that actually made America the great country that it is.
-Right now, we have a pathetic excuse of a government that lacks the values that are necessary for a civilized society: respect for honest work, decent pay for those at the bottom of our economy, adequate health care and a decent education for all, and so on..
+Right now, we have a government that lacks the values that are necessary for a civilized society: respect for honest work, decent pay for those at the bottom of our economy, adequate health care and a decent education for all, and so on..

 That’s what this website is all about.